Skip to content

 Obtain Command

-Click on the [Integration] module, and in the top-right corner, click [Quickly Get DataKit Installation Command], then choose the appropriate installation command based on your operating system and system type.
+Click the [Integration] module, then select [Quickly Get DataKit Installation Command] in the top-right corner.
+Choose the appropriate installation command based on your operating system and system type.

 Execute Installation

-Copy the DataKit installation command and run it directly on the server that needs to be monitored.
+Copy the DataKit installation command and run it directly on the server you want to monitor.

-After DataKit is installed, commonly used Linux host plugins are enabled by default.
-You can view them under Infrastructure > Built-in Views.
+After installing DataKit, default Linux host plugins are enabled, which can be viewed under Infrastructure - Built-in Views.

 Collector Name Description